datoviz/datoviz/docs/user/install.md

 !!! note
     Making easy-to-install packages for common systems is a work in progress.
 Help needed!
 In the meantime, you need to manually compile the library.
 The best supported platform at the moment is Ubuntu 20.04.

-Visky should work on most systems.
+Datoviz should work on most systems.
 It has been developed on Linux (Ubuntu 20.04), tested on macOS (Intel).
 Windows support is preliminary, help needed.

 ## Dependencies